canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 }
 ```

-Since memory isn't infinite, you want to put limits on the number of items stored in the cache.
-Make use of expiration times, `SizeLimit` and `SetLimit`. `SizeLimit` when registering the cache into the container and `SetLimit` when adding an entry to the cache.
-These two methods are unitless, they receive a "number of items".
+Since memory isn't infinite, you want to limit the number of items stored in the cache.
+Make use of `SizeLimit`.
+It is the maximum number of "slots" or "places" the cache can hold.
+Also, you need to tell how many "places" a cache entry takes when stored. _More on that later!_

 ### Decorator pattern